 The following is some brief information on the major towns near to the Canyoning Areas around Sydney, aimed at outdoors people.
+Information is current based on last visit - feel free to email me with any update.

 Other Blue Mountains towns